 Yes, that’s a bit of an exaggeration but does it hurt to remind yourself of that tip?

 Also, you probably want to do your troubleshooting on dry concrete and not on the lawn.
 Even if it is dry outside, if for some reason you get an unexpected afternoon shower, concrete dries quicker than grass.
 If you’ve got a garage, even better.

 Last but not least, consult or have your manufacturer or owner’s manual with you as stated above.
-If you don’t have a hard copy, you can usually find one with a Google search.
-Search for something along the lines of “[Your Brand] [Model Number] Manual PDF.”
+If you don’t have a hard copy, you can probably find it below.

 2. What Does That Manufacturer’s Manual Recommend?

 Another good reason not to rely on memory is that the manufacturer’s manual that originally came with your mower or you found with the help of Google allows you not to remember everything.
 Why rack your brain troubleshooting when there’s always a handy list in these manuals that gets you started on the right path?

 Heck, you might even get lucky and fix the problem right off the bat.

 So, before doing any other Google searches or checking for YouTube videos, check out that manual that was written for your specific model of mower.